BritishPandaChick/30sites-restaurant-menu/README.md

-# 30 Days, 30 Sites Restaurant Menu
+# 30 Days, 30 Sites Day 5: Restaurant Menu
-Day Five prompt for 30 Days, 30 Sites challenge.
-Created a restaurant menu website.
-Made with HTML, CSS, Bootstrap and JavaScript.
+Restaurant for La Ratatouille Bistro

+## Tech Stack
+- HTML
+- CSS
+- Bootstrap
+- JavaScript

 ## Instructions
-Clone the repo or download zip file.
-Open index.html to see website in browser.
-Click on the tabs of the menu to see what Remy has on the menu.
+1. Clone the repo or download zip file.
+2. Open index.html in browser.
+3. Click on the tabs of the menu to see what Remy has on the menu.

-## Contributions
-I will not be accepting any pull requests.

 ## Acknowledgements
 * W3Schools